yukaFUNAMI/THM_Writeup/Intermediate Nmap.md

 flag{2**********************************}
 ```

-Thank you for Nmap Senapai, may live foever!
+Thank you for Nmap Senpai, may live foever!
 I always belong with you! 🥰🥰🥰

 Thank you for your time. 😄